 A new perception of contactless payments

 Presently, the economy on both macro and micro-levels is striving to adjust to new realities, brought by coronavirus business impact.
 Social distancing requirements increase the share of various remote and card-not-present payments among payment types.
 At POS (where buyers are physically present), EMV contactless payments are more often preferred to card swipes, PIN-involving transactions, cash payments and checks.
 Digital person-to-person payments prevail over cash and check-based financial interactions.
-Besides that, in order to mitigate the surge in fraudulent activity, payment card industry is working to improve payment security through introduction of new PCI standards and recommendations.
+Besides that, payment card industry is striving to mitigate the surge in fraudulent activity.
+For that purpose, it is working to improve payment security through introduction of new PCI standards and recommendations.

 Contactless payments versus cash

-Although cash money is commonly considered to be a transmitter of infections, even now some people prefer to withdraw cash from their bank accounts and have it at hand.
+Cash money is commonly considered to be a transmitter of infections.
+Still, even now some people prefer to withdraw cash from their bank accounts and have it at hand.
 They fear that their savings, stored in banks, might get frozen as a result of economic recession 2020.
 However, the banks, in their turn, are encouraging customers to stick to EMV contactless payments and perform all banking operations remotely.
 Moreover, in view of rescue packages, approved by most countries (in the US only they exceed $3 trillion), the banks should be fine.
-So, all kinds of payments will, probably, continue more or less as usual even during pandemic peaks (only some payment types might be preferable to others).
+So, all kinds of payments will, probably, continue more or less as usual even during pandemic peaks.
+(Only some payment types might be preferable to others).

 Limitations of contactless payments